hixan/Comp257-project1/readme.md

 # Analysis on some racing data
 this was an assignment for *COMP257 - Data science*.
-The task was to perform a basic analysis of the data and answer the following questions:
+The task was to perform a basic analysis of the data.
+## Basic Questions

 * What is the average speed of the rider?
 * Plot histograms showing the distribution of speed, heart rate and power over the ride.
 * plot power vs speed and power vs heart rate - is there a relationship?
 * how many laps did the rider complete in the race?

-## extension
+## Extension Questions

 * find the average speed of the rider in racer2.gpx. (you will need to make an assumption about the logging frequency)
 * work out the time taken for each lap in the race by each rider.